-- 9.5 Exercise 2.3 contains an example of a "black hole" as a result of repeated alternation. - 9.7 If the result of exprl in every exprl expr1 & &fail are equivalent unless exprl contains a break or next expression.
+- 9.5 Exercise 2.3 contains an example of a "black hole" as a result of repeated alternation. - 9.7 If the result of exprl in is not popped, the interpreter stack builds up for every value produced by expr1.
+While these descriptors are removed when the loop terminates, interpreter stack overflow would result in expressions like every 1 to 100000 do expr2 every exprl expr1 & &fail are equivalent unless expr1 contains a break or next expression.